fsprojects/LocSta/README.md

 ﻿FsLocalState
 ===

-FsLocalState is library designed to write and compose functions that preserve state from evaluation to the next.
-This sounds like dealing with impure functions, but that's not the case.
+FsLocalState is library designed to write and compose functions, where each of these functions inside of a computation preserves it's own state from one evaluation to the next.
+While this might sound like dealing with impure or internally mutable functions - which would have object semantic and thus making composability hard or impossible - it is based on a pure function approach.

 A composable FsLocalState function takes a state as input and returns a value + state as output.
-The way those functions are composed accumulates the output states of all functions inside of a computation, unpacks it and feeds it to the corresponsing function in the next evaluation cycle.
+The composition mechanisms provided by the library accumulate the output states of all functions inside of a computation, unpacks it and feeds it to the corresponsing function in the next evaluation cycle.

+Computations can then be treated as either

+- *Generators: a sequence of values, represented by `seq<'output>`
+- *Effects: a sequence of values, represented by `seq<'input> -> seq<'output>`

 The concept is based on my original work for a DSP / audio signal processing library in F#.
 You can read the [article](http://schlenkr.binarygears.de/01_fsharp_dsp/01_Introduction.html) or have a look at the WIP repos